 agent-first websites

-Yours doesn't.
+Your website doesn't.
+Yours dumps them in a grid.
 I fix that in 14 days.

 the pain you're living with